maim-lain/haremhotel/asdf.md

 <br>

 This walkthrough was created as a reward for $20+ patrons.
 Thanks for supporting development of the game!
-New events added in v0.7 have a note to make them easier to find.
 [You can check out the in-game walkthrough mod for Harem Hotel here.](https://www.patreon.com/posts/22433174)
 -Maim Lain